 The Council has invested funds in the CCLA.
-We obtained the CCLA statements for October agreeing movements recorded on the statements to the Rialtas ledger accounts and agreeing the CCLA balance at 31st October to the amount reported in Rialtas.
+We obtained the CCLA statements for 31st October 2022 agreeing the reported balance to Rialtas.

-We also note the existence of a PWLB loan and have agreed the repayment made in September 2021 to the PWLB statement.
+We also note the existence of a PWLB loan and have agreed the repayment made in September 2022 to the PWLB statement.

 No issues arise in this area currently.
-We shall check movements on investments at our final visit and confirm they are correctly disclosed in the year end accounts and AGAR by reference to third party statements.
+We shall check movements on loans and investments at our final visit and confirm they are correctly disclosed in the year end accounts and AGAR by reference to third party statements.